 This page is an information guide on accessibile Cornwall.
-Whatever your age, background or abilities and being less able doesn't mean you'll enjoy a visit to Cornwall any less.
-Look out for the downloadable guides in PDF format at the foot of this page.
+Whatever your age, background or abilities, being less able doesn't mean you shouldn't enjoy a visit to Cornwall any less.

 National Accessible Scheme (NAS) Grading

 The national tourist boards for England, Scotland and Wales operate this scheme to identify and acknowledge those places to stay that meet the needs of wheelchair users and those people with hearing and sight impairment.
 Choose the left-hand menu option for Gradings/Inspections, and then the filter for National Accessible Scheme and only those graded under this scheme will be displayed.

 Places to visit

 Cornwall has some of the most diverse and interesting places to visit, many with facilities for visitors with disabilities.
 Most attractions will provide access and facilities for our less mobile visitors, but it is best to check specific requirements with the attraction before your visit.